Torresdale station

 Torresdale station is a SEPTA Regional Rail station in Philadelphia, Pennsylvania.
 Located at Grant Avenue and James Street in the Torresdale neighborhood of Northeast Philadelphia, it serves the Trenton Line.

-It is 14.8 miles from 30th Street Station.
-In 2017 this station saw 1,160 boardings on an average weekday.
-Though located on Amtrak's Northeast Corridor, Amtrak does not stop at this station.
-Torresdale has a 331-space parking lot.
+The station is located along the Northeast Corridor, owned by Amtrak.
+It is 14.8 mi from Suburban Station.
+In 2017, this station saw 1,160 boardings on an average weekday.
+Amtrak does not stop at this station.